NipunBasnayake/Portfolio-2025/README.md

 ### **Performance**:
 - Preloader with progress animation
-- Optimized assets and images
+- Optimised assets and images
 - Lazy loading for better performance
 - Minified CSS/JS in production